 Both the spatial variability of the static field as a function of inducing field, and an approach using time-variable geomagnetic fields as a probe, have been used to estimate induced magnetizations.
 Maus and Haak (2002) investigated the long-wavelength power of the crustal field as a function of magnetic dip latitude.
 Two of the crustal magnetic field models (Sabaka et al., 2002; Cain et al., 1989) they examined showed the strong trend with latitude expected for induced magnetization, while the third model (Arkani-Hamed et al., 1994) they examined was consistent with a purely remanent magnetization.
 It may be relevant that the models that were consistent with induced magnetization were models of both internal (core and crust) and external fields, while the model that was consistent with remanence was a crustal-only model that employed along-track filtering to remove non-crustal(?) long-wavelength trends.
 Maus and Haak (2002) also showed that, even in the case of a purely remanent magnetization, T is expected to increase by a factor of two between the equator and the pole, while for a purely induced magnetization, T is expected to increase by a factor of 32/3 (almost 11) between the equator and the pole.
 This is due to the preferential sampling of the weaker tangential part of the crustal field at the equator and the stronger radial part at the poles.

 Approaches using time-variable geomagnetic fields can be either direct, using the change of the main geomagnetic field, or indirect, using an EM induction response (Goldstein and Ward, 1966; Yanovsky, 1938; Clark et al., 1998) to time variable fields like Sq or micropulsations.
 Lesur and Gubbins (2000) take a direct approach, with a regional study of 20 long-running European observatories.
 They calculate the difference between the observatory annual mean and the core field model of Bloxham and Jackson (1992).
 The variability with time of that difference, or observatory bias, was then examined to see if it was consistent with induced or remanent magnetization.
 They found that for nine observatories a time-dependent induced field fit the data better than a steady remanent field at the 99% confidence level.
 The other observatories yielded ambiguous results.
 Some external field signatures remain in observatory annual mean data, and only local distributions of induced and remanent magnetization were considered in the analysis.
-A global approach to observatory biases by Mandea and Langlais (2002), for observatories operating while the Magsat (1980) and Orsted (2000) missions were in operation, while not attempting to isolate the remanent and induced components, illustrates some of the other difficulties that the direct approach entails.
+A global approach to observatory biases by Mandea and Langlais (2002), for observatories operating while the Magsat (1980) and Ørsted (2000) missions were in operation, while not attempting to isolate the remanent and induced components, illustrates some of the other difficulties that the direct approach entails.
 In addition to contamination by external fields, changes in observatory location or measurement practice add to the uncertainty.
-One can estimate the magnitude of the change in the observatory bias between the Magsat and Orsted epochs, assuming that it is caused solely by changes in the induced magnetization.
+One can estimate the magnitude of the change in the observatory bias between the Magsat and Ørsted epochs, assuming that it is caused solely by changes in the induced magnetization.
 Values can be as large as 77 nT, with 14 of the 62 observatories having predicted changes in excess of 5 nT.
 Such a large signal over only 20 years should be measurable, assuming that it can be isolated.
 Although Mandea and Langlais (2002) determine the biases a posteriori the model generation, they could also be solved for in a model, as for example in the Comprehensive model of Sabaka et al. (2002).